mailto:email@example.comMore bicycle articles by David S. Lawyer

-To improve the construction we'll weld on another flat washer at the other end of the pinion pins so that now the planetary pinions pins are supported from both sides.
+To make the construction stronger, we'll weld on another flat washer at the other end of the pinion pins so that now the planetary pinions pins are supported from both sides.
 So that we can replace the pinions when they wear out we'll undo all the above mentioned welding of pins and instead drill holes in the flat washers for the pinion pins so that both the pins and pinions can be removed and replaced when worn.
 Then we'll weld some rods (or the like) to more rigidly connect the two flat washers to each other in their separated position with the pinions positioned on pins between the two washers.
-This is called the planet carrier: it carries the planets.
+This is called the planet carrier (or planet cage): it carries the planets.
 It's not actually made from flat washers but is cast as one piece.
 It has holes for the pins and space for the pinion gears which rotate on these pins.
 One catalog lists a "planet carrier, complete" as including the pins and pinions.
 There also needs to be some kind of retention to keep the pins from slipping out of their holes.

 The planet carrier (aka "planet wheel carrier") must do more than just carry the planets (or pinions).
-It must engage with clutches so that it can lock itself either to the bicycle hub (to drive the rear spoked wheel) or to the sprocket (so the chain and sprocket can drive it).
+It must engage with clutches so that it can lock itself either to the bicycle hub (to drive the rear spoked wheel) or to the sprocket (so the chain and your feet can drive it).
 Similarly, the ring gear also needs two clutches.
 There are various types of clutches and the various makes and models of 3-speed hubs differ mainly in the types and layout of the clutches.
 The clutches are cleverly designed and if you take apart a hub you may have a hard time identifying them.
 But before going into the details of the clutches, let's determine the gear ratio of planetary gears.

 In this step 2, the sun gear circumference has moved thru distance Cs where Cs is the circumference of the sun (recall it was turned one revolution).
 The pinion gear just translates this motion to the ring gear, but reverses the direction.
-This is because the circumferential velocity of a rotating gear is the same at any position on its circumference and the positions of interest here are the pinion-sun contact point and the pinion-ring contact point.
+This is because the circumferential velocity of a rotating planet-pinion gear is the same at any position on its circumference and the positions of interest here are the pinion-sun contact point and the pinion-ring contact point.
 So the ring gear in step 2 has moved distance Cs along its periphery in a clockwise direction.
-Since in step one the ring gear moved one revolution clockwise (or distance Cr where Cr is the circumference of the ring gear) the total ring gear movement is Cs + Cr.
+Since in step 1 the ring gear moved one revolution clockwise (or distance Cr where Cr is the circumference of the ring gear) the total ring gear circumference movement is Cs + Cr.

 So the number of revolutions the ring gear has rotated is obtained by dividing how far a point on its circumference has moved by its circumference.
 It's ( Cs + Cr ) / Cr. = 1 + Cs/Cr = 1 + Rs/Rr where the Rs is the radius of the sun gear and Rr is the radius of the ring gear.
 The last equality is true since C = 2 pi R where C is the circumference of a circle and R is its radius.
 Thus the gear ratio for the planetary system is just 1 + Rs/Rr (one plus the radius ratio of the sun to the ring gear).
 Since Rs < Rr, the gear ratio is always less than 2.
-Also note that this gear ratio doesn't depend at all on the diameter of the pinion gears.
+Also note that this gear ratio doesn't depend at all on the diameter of the planet pinion gears.

 Take the planetary gear system and place it on a table top with the table resting on the earth.
 Suppose we fix the sun gear to the table so it can't move or rotate and then rotate (drive) the planet carrier clockwise.
 The planet pinions are thus forced to circle the sun since their pins are attached to the planet carrier, but due to their engagement with the sun, they also rotate around their own axles.
 The outer edges of the pinions are moving clockwise and push the ring gear clockwise too.
 It may seem complicated but it's somewhat simplified because everything (the planets, carrier, and ring gear) are all rotating clockwise.